High Heels, Invented For The Male Gaze, Get A Feminist Makeover

 The Shoe Industrial Complex

 While startups are radically rethinking the high heel, some of the bigger players in the market, like Cole Haan, are also trying to innovate around the shoe.
-In some ways, the impact of these improvements could have a more immediate and farther reaching impact because it is already at scale, selling $590 million worth of shoes a year.
+In some ways, the impact of these improvements could have a more immediate and farther reaching impact because the company is already at scale, selling $590 million worth of shoes a year.

 Over the last three years, Cole Haan has been working on an ambitious project to understand how women’s bodies interact with heels.
-At the company’s innovation lab in New Hampshire, product developers work alongside biomechanists from universities across the country to analyze exactly where a woman feels pressure on her foot, and how her body adapts as she walks in heels.
+At an innovation lab in New Hampshire, Cole Haan’s product developers work alongside biomechanists from universities across the country to analyze exactly where a woman feels pressure on her foot, and how her body adapts as she walks in heels.

 The goal of this research is to create heels that better distribute the weight and absorb shock with every step.
 “We realize this is a long-term and ongoing project,” says Justine Suh, Cole Haan’s chief merchandizing officer.
 “But rather that waiting to create the perfect shoe, we’re incorporating what we are finding into each new collection, and continuing to innovate behind the scenes.”

-The first major step forward came in 2016, when the brand launched two heels, the Eliza and the Antoinette, which were 3 and 4 inches tall, respectively.
+The first major step forward came in 2016, when the brand launched two heels, the Eliza and the Antoinette, which were 3- and 4- inches tall, respectively.
 The shoe designers made several tweaks that made these heels different from anything they had formerly created.
-They moved the heel slightly closer to the middle of the foot, to distribute the weight better.
-They also made the entire footbed from an energy form that cradless the foot and provides cushioning.
-This shoe was equipped with shock absorption technology that reduced the impact and fatigue caused by every step.
+They moved the heel slightly closer to the middle of the foot, to distribute the weight better and also made the entire footbed from an energy foam that cradles the foot and provides cushioning to reduce the impact and fatigue caused by every step.
 And finally, the shoe was flexible rather than rigid, so that it facilitated movement, rather than creating pressure with each step.

 The launch of these new heels was a big success, selling so quickly that Cole Haan had to reorder them.
-But as Suh, explains, Cole Haan has been working to continue tweaking the shoe to make them even better.
+But as Suh explains, Cole Haan has been working to continue tweaking the shoes to make them even better.
 This season, the company has launched a new heel called the Vesta that contains all the elements of the previous heels, but are slimmer and more elegant.
 “We don’t believe we should have to sacrifice beauty for comfort,” says Suh.
 “Our challenge is to incorporate these comfort features in a shoe that looks, on the surface, like just a shoe that is on-trend.”

 But Suh points out that creating a more comfortable heel is more a journey than a destination.
 As the brand encounters new technology and learns new things about the biomechanics of the body, it will continue to adapt the shoes to make them even better.
 “In the fashion industry, we’re used to seeing new shoes come to the market every season,” she says.
 “Our goal is not just to update the style, but to update the technology within the shoe.”